stellar-deprecated/solar/docs/kelp-css-guide.md

 ### Removing borders
 When removing borders, set the border with a value of `0` instead of `none`.
 Setting it to `0` preserves the color and stroke type while `none` completely resets it to the initial style.
 With removing it using a `0`, the border (same stroke/color) can be added back on later by simply setting a border-width.

+### z-index
+The z-index space is precious.
+Keep z-index low by only using z indexes in the range of -5 to 10.
+Stay as close to a z-index of 0 as much as you can ().

+When you need to work with z-indexes in children elements, create a stacking context by making the element "positioned" (not position: static).
+Use z-index: auto (the initial value) if you don't need z-indexes on an element.

 ### Comments
 Do not use block comments (`/* */`).
 Instead, use the double slash to write comments `//`.